BurdetteLamar/AboutRuby/core/Hash/markdown.md

 delete(key) {| key | ... } → value
 ```

-If no block is given and the hash includes the given key, deletes its entry and returns the associated value:
+If no block is given and the hash includes key <tt>key</tt>, deletes its entry and returns the associated value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}
 h.delete(:bar) # => 1
 ```

-If no block given and the hash does not include the given key, returns <tt>nil</tt>:
+If no block given and the hash does not include key <tt>key</tt>, returns <tt>nil</tt>:

 ```ruby
 h.delete(:nosuch) # => nil
 ```

-If a is block given and the hash includes the given key, ignores the block, deletes the entry,
+If a is block given and the hash includes key <tt>key</tt>, ignores the block, deletes the entry,
 and returns the associated value:

 ```ruby
 h.delete(:baz) { |key| fail 'Will never happen'} # => 2
 ```

-If a block is given and the hash does not include the given key,
+If a block is given and the hash does not include key <tt>key</tt>,
 calls the block and returns the block's return value:

 ```ruby